-Precision Medicine is an approach to patient management that allows clinicians to select treatments that are most likely to help individual patients, primarily aligned with the principles of prudent and value based healthcare.
-Typically, this is based on a genetic understanding of the individual and the pathology of the disease, where a personalised approach to healthcare delivery can offer a more accurate treatment model and improved outcomes for patients.
+Precision Medicine is a holistic approach to patient management and care enabling clinicians to tailor treatments so that patient outcomes are enhanced.
+Such approaches are aligned with the principles of prudent healthcare and Value-Based Health Care.
+Typically, this is based on a genetic understanding of the individual and the pathology of the disease, where a personalised approach to healthcare delivery can offer a more accurate treatment model and improved patient outcomes.

-If Precision Medicine approaches are to become part of routine healthcare delivery, clinicians and healthcare providers will need to understand and utilise the latest technologies in molecular genetics and biochemistry.
-Clinicians will also be required to interpret the results of genetic tests, understand how that information is relevant to treatment or prevention approaches, and convey this knowledge to patients.
+If precision medicine approaches become part of routine healthcare, clinicians and healthcare providers will need to understand and utilise the latest technologies in molecular genetics and biochemistry.
+Clinicians will also need to be able to interpret the results of genetic tests, understand how that information is relevant to treatment or prevention approaches, and convey this knowledge to patients.

-Opportunities presented by Precision Medicine will support the realisation of Wales strategic ambitions as outlined within the Statement of intent for Precision Medicine, and related Statement of Intent for Pathology, for Imaging and Advanced Therapeutics.
+Our work in precision medicine will support the realisation of Wales’ strategic ambitions.
+These are outlined in the Statement of intent for Precision Medicine, and related Statement of Intent for Pathology, Imaging and Advanced Therapeutics.

-Life Sciences Hub Wales are looking to engage with national and international organisations from the field of Precision Medicine to help accelerate opportunities that the Centre of Excellence will provide.
+Life Sciences Hub Wales are looking to engage with national and international organisations working in precision medicine to help accelerate opportunities.

-If you would like to find out more about how we can support your organisation, or if you are interested in joining our Precision Medicine Special Interest Group, please email firstname.lastname@example.org with the subject heading: Precision Medicine.
+If you would like to find out more about how we can support your organisation, please email firstname.lastname@example.org with the subject heading: Precision Medicine.